-Maximum size of Enter the maximum size allowed for NTP v3 packets (default value: 120 bytes).
-Maxilliulli Size ui Litter the maximum size allowed for NTT V3 packets (default value: 120 bytes). packets (bytes)
+Maximum size of Enter the maximum size allowed for NTP v3 packets (default value: 120 bytes). packets (bytes)

 This list sets out the known NTP v3 modes (reserved, active symmetric, passive symmetric, client, server, broadcast, NTP control messages and private use) and the action applied to each one of them.